Tag Team (duo): Hiatus

 Tag Team's album, Whoomp!
 (There It Is), which spawned the eponymous single, was certified gold, and two more singles were released from it.
-However, neither could recapture the popularity of the four-times platinum "Whoomp!" single.
+However, neither could recapture the popularity of the four-time platinum "Whoomp!" single.
 Tag Team's 1995 follow-up album, Audio Entertainment, sold poorly, in part as a consequence of their label's looming legal and financial troubles.

 In 1997, Tag Team's record label, Bellmark Records, filed for bankruptcy after paying out a settlement in a lawsuit claiming that Tag Team had sampled Kano's "I'm Ready" without permission.
 When Bellmark's assets were split up, the ownership rights to "Whoomp!" were in question.
 After 24 years, a long and contentious dispute regarding the song's ownership rights and related copyright infringement damages was finally settled in bankruptcy court.
 Tag Team retained 100 percent of the writers' share and received a portion of the publisher's income derived from the exploitation and any future sale of the rights to "Whoomp!"
 They were also granted the right to recover performance royalties from third parties.

-Amid these circumstances, Glenn returned to DJing in Atlanta clubs.
+Amid these circumstances, Glenn returned to DJing at Atlanta clubs.
 Though they never formally ended their partnership and intended to take only a brief hiatus in the mid-90s, Glenn and Gibson stopped recording and performing as Tag Team for nearly a decade.
 "Whoomp!
-(There It Is)", and by extension, Tag Team itself, began to see a resurgence in 2003 when the song appeared in Elf.
-Over the next couple of years, it turned up in other movies and TV shows, as well.
+(There It Is)" and, by extension, Tag Team itself, began to see a resurgence in 2003 when the song appeared in Elf.
+Over the next couple of years, it turned up in other movies and TV shows as well.
 Glenn and Gibson were invited to several corporate events to perform their hit as it experienced its renaissance, but neither had plans to revive Tag Team.

 Tag Team performed at the San Francisco 49ers' Halftime Show and the 2019 Hammer House Party Tour.
+Most recently, they performed at the halftime show of the Seahawks' season opener game against the Denver Broncos, in Seattle, WA in September 2024.

 Impact

-Tag Team's role in the popularization of Atlanta's version of Miami bass, Southern bass, contributed to the rise of Atlanta as a home for unique alternatives to the established "East Coast/West Coast" hip-hop identities including DJ MZH (aka Marcus Holbert).
+Tag Team's role in the popularization of Atlanta's version of Miami bass, Southern bass, contributed to the rise of Atlanta as a home for unique alternatives to the established "East Coast/West Coast" hip-hop identities, including DJ MZH (aka Marcus Holbert).
 Around the end of 2020, Tag Team appeared in a GEICO commercial parodying "Whoomp!" with an ice cream scenario and the substituted lyric "Scoop!".